drmikesamy/rust-for-dotnet-devs/src/environment-and-configuration/index.md

 }
 ```

-Other providers examples can be found in the official documentation
+Other provider examples can be found in the official documentation
 [Configurations provider in .NET][conf-net].

 A similar configuration experience in Rust is available via use of third-party